g002alghisi/WPA3-testing-platform/ESP32/Src/README.md

 - `wifi_scan`, to scan all the available WiFi networks;
 - `join network`, to connect to an AP and test the Internet connection.

-All these examples are also available from GitHub ([https://github.com/espressif/arduino-esp32/tree/master/libraries](https://github.com/espressif/arduino-esp32/tree/master/libraries))
+All these examples are also available on [GitHub](https://github.com/espressif/arduino-esp32/tree/master/libraries).

 ## ESP32-IDF
 Also in this case, a lot of use examples for each library come with the ESP32-IDF module when installed.
+In prticular, two programs have been harnessed:
-In particular, `station` goal is to enable the ESP32 to join a desired network.
+- `station`, which enables the ESP32 to join a desired network protected with WPA-Personal.
+- `wifi_enterprise`, that carries out a similar function of `station`, but this time with focus on WPA-Enterprise.

+All these examples are also available on [GitHub](https://github.com/espressif/esp-idf/tree/master/examples).

+### `station`
 The code is not as simple to understand as the `join_network` Arduino counterpart, but in this case it is possible to easily select the security protocol, set the ssid and password, and enable SAE-PK by means of the project menuconfig.
 However, if SAE-PK is used with the original code, it is enabled in automatic mode.
 The ESP32 is thus able to use SAE-PK, but if such a network is not available, it joins networks with bare SAE.
 This exposes the board to evil-twin attacks.

-To avoid it, the `station` source code has been slightly modified with respect the original one provided by Espressif:
+To avoid this problem, the `station` source code has been slightly modified with respect the original one provided by Espressif:
-- Now it is possible to select the SAE-PK mode between `Automatic`, `Disabled` and `Only` (default).
+- Now it is possible to select the SAE-PK mode between `Automatic`, `Disabled` and `Only` (default) directly from the project menuconfig.
-- A new checkbox is available to activate or deactivate the Transition Disable feature (that seems to be deactivate by default...).
-This allows to should avoid (after the first connection to the real AP) downgrades attacks.
-However, a better analysis of this feature implementation in the ESP32-IDF firmware will be provided in the next subsection.
+- A new checkbox is available to activate or deactivate the Transition Disable mechanism (that seems to be deactivate by default).
+	This should prevent (after the first connection to the real AP, thus based on a Trust On First Use policy) downgrades attacks.
+	However, a better analysis of this feature implementation in the ESP32-IDF firmware will be provided in [ESP32-IDF Transition Disable mechanism](#ESP32-IDF Transition Disable mechanism) section.

+### `wifi_enterprise`
+This time the program is quite complete out-of-the-box: further changes neither to the main code nor to the project menuconfig are required.
+The program carefully distinct WPA2 and WPA3 enterprise settings, preventing the user to select "no certificate is required for this network" box.

+To use it, the following certificates are required inside the main folder:
+- `ca.pem`, that is the root certificate used by the server to sign its certificate sent at the beginning of the TLS session;
+- `client.pem`, that is the client certificate sent to the server when performing EAP-TLS or when required by the server itself;
+- `client.crt`, same as above, but a different format;
+- `client.key`, which contains the private key of the client associated to `client.pem`.

 ### ESP32-IDF Transition Disable mechanism
 The behaviour of the ESP32-IDF firmware regarding the Transition Disable feature has been inspected.